-At Greater Portland Health, we're committed to helping people recognize the signs of addiction and get the treatment they may need.
-Greater Pathways offers an effective and compassionate approach for patients struggling with issues of alcohol dependency, opiate addiction, or use of any other substances.
+At Greater Portland Health, we're committed to helping people recognize the signs of substance use disorder and get the treatment they may need.
+Greater Pathways offers an effective and compassionate approach for patients struggling with alcohol, opioid, or other substance use issues.

 Greater Portland Health screens patients for substance use disorder during their first visit and at annual visits to help recognize any unmet need or opportunities for further screening, counseling, and treatment.
 Some of services that can be provided with a referral from your primary care provider include: